-BUS 611 Investment Theory & Applications (3) Prerequisite: BUS 605.
+BUS 611 Investment Theory & Applications (3)

 Various topics in the uses and pricing of derivative securities, including options forwards, futures, and swaps.
 Also addressed are applications of return factor models, both for assessing portfolio risk and in modeling the required expected return on an individual security.
-Every other year (Even years).
+Even years.